More Info

 Diversity, Equity, Inclusion, and Belonging

 UVMC’s Strategic Plan includes goals to increase access to music education and to pursue diversity within our organization.
 These established goals provide a framework for us to take steps here at UVMC, and we are committed to more action and growth.
 Our recent initiatives listed below represent part of the organization’s ongoing work.
-If you are interested in learning more about this work or participating in the conversation, please contact info@uvmusic.org.
+If you are interested in learning more about this work or participating in the conversation, please contact us.

 Faculty and Staff Conversations

-UVMC hosts an ongoing faculty and staff discussion series to give our team the opportunity to ask questions, discuss issues and learn.
-Recent conversation topics have included “creating welcoming space,” “equity vs. equality,” and “repertoire diversity.”
+UVMC hosts an ongoing faculty and staff discussion series to give our team the opportunity to ask questions, discuss issues, and learn.
+Recent conversation topics have included creating welcoming space, equity vs. equality, and repertoire diversity.

 Governance Matters: Reconciling DEI Values, Intentions, and Impact

-UVMV Faculty participate in a lunch conversation with Mexican composers.
+UVMC Faculty participate in a lunch conversation with Mexican composers.

 Faculty Professional Development

-Recognizing the value of lifelong learning, UVMC offers professional development opportunities for our faculty to expand their pedagogical toolbox with diverse repertoire choices.
-Most recently, UVMC hosted a four week Zoom class for faculty, staff, board members, and members of the music education community titled ‘Introduction to Black Classical Composers & Musicians.’
+• UVMC hosted a four week Zoom class for faculty, staff, board members, and members of the music education community titled “Introduction to Black Classical Composers & Musicians.”
 Guest teacher Chenoa Murphy gave an introduction to the lives and musical contributions of composers of African descent.

-In a partnership with the Dartmouth College Wind Ensemble’s Mexican Composer Project, UVMC faculty met with a group of Mexican composers to learn about their work.
-Both projects support faculty’s ability to incorporate more diverse musical selections into their teaching and into their own performance repertoire.
+• In a partnership with the Dartmouth College Wind Ensemble’s Mexican Composer Project, UVMC faculty met with a group of Mexican composers to learn about their work.